fedbiomed/fedbiomed/docs/user-guide/deployment/matrix.md

 The exception to this principle are optional direct communications between the components for using the secure aggregation feature (eg. `node`/`researcher` to `node`/`researcher` communication for cryptographic material negotiation).
 The communications for crypto material are closed after the negotiation is completed and handle only secagg key negotiation requests.

 Fed-BioMed provides some optional GUI for the `node` (node configuration GUI) and the `researcher` (Jupyter notebook and Tensorboard).
-By default, these GUI components are not secured (no HTTPS and/or no trusted certificate).
+By default, these GUI components are not secured (no HTTPS and/or no certificate signed by well known authority).
 So they are configured by default to accept only communications from the same machine (*localhost*).

 ## Software installation